-The use of P-EDCA by a UHR STA should balance the impact on STAs that do not P-EDCA with TBD rules.
+The use of P-EDCA by a UHR STA balance the impact on STAs that do not P-EDCA with the following rules.[#186 #478 #858 #879 #1044 #2379 #2545 #1858 #1816 #1427 #1488 #2966 #3315 #3354 #3356 #3966]

-A P-EDCA eligible STA that successfully (as defined in 10.23.2.2 EDCA Backoff procedure) delivered one or more pending MPDUs in a TXOP obtained during P-EDCA contention shall not use P-EDCA mechanism until TBD conditions are satisfied and the EDCAF[VO] shall initialize the AIFSN, CWmin, and CWmax with the values of its dot11EDCATable.
+A P-EDCA eligible STA that successfully (as defined in 10.23.2.2 EDCA Backoff procedure) delivered one or more pending MPDUs in a TXOP obtained during P-EDCA contention shall not use P-EDCA mechanism until TBD conditions are satisfied and the EDCAF[VO] shall update AIFSN, CWmin, and CWmax with the values in dot11EDCATable.

-A P-EDCA eligible STA that did not initiate a TXOP (see 10.23.2.4) during P-EDCA contention or did not receive CTS frame in response to the RTS frame used to initiate the TXOP obtained during P-EDCA contention may transmit CTS frame without invoking backoff procedure as in 10.23.2.4 to start another P-EDCA contention, for up to TBD retries.
-If STA reaches TBD retry limit, it shall not use P-EDCA until TBD conditions are satisfied and the EDCAF[VO] shall initialize the AIFSN, CWmin, and CWmax with the values of its dot11EDCATable
+A P-EDCA eligible STA that did not initiate a TXOP (see 10.23.2.4) during P-EDCA contention or did not receive the CTS frame in response to the RTS frame used to initiate the TXOP obtained during P-EDCA contention may transmit the DS-CTS frame without invoking the backoff procedure as in 10.23.2.2 to start another P-EDCA contention, for up to TBD retries.
+If the STA reaches TBD retry limit, it shall not attempt to start P-EDCA contention until TBD conditions are satisfied and the EDCAF[VO] shall update the AIFSN, CWmin, and CWmax with the values in dot11EDCATable.

+Annex C

+C.3 MIB Detail

+TGbn editor: Please add the following new MIB variable

+[#2381]dot11PEDCAOptionImplemented OBJECT-TYPE

+SYNTAX TruthValue

+MAX-ACCESS read-only

+STATUS current

+DESCRIPTION

+"This is a capability variable.

+Its value is determined by device capabilities.

+This attribute, when true, indicates that the station implementation is capable of supporting P-EDCA.
+The capability is disabled, otherwise”

+::= { dot11UHRStationConfigEntry <ana> }

 Text to be adopted ends here.